job vacancies

 Thank you for your interest in our vacancies

-With Support from Defra’s Species Survival Fund we are launching a new programme of river improvement projects called ‘Ribble Revival: Room for Rivers’.
-This programme has significant amounts of on-the-ground habitat conservation activities, with most having elements of volunteering and community engagement.
-These activities include; tree planting, woodland maintenance, fencing, wetland creation, river channel habitat improvement, and fish passage, to name a few.
+With support from Defra’s Species Survival Fund we are launching a new programme of river improvement projects called ‘Ribble Revival: Room for Rivers’.
+This programme has significant amounts of on the ground habitat conservation activities, with most having elements of volunteering and community engagement.
+These activities include; tree planting, woodland maintenance, fencing, wetland creation, and Fish Passage, to name a few.
+The programme seeks to put local communities at the heart of the projects, involving them in design, monitoring and delivery.

 For more conservation jobs see environmentjob.co.uk